Davenport, Iowa: Government

 Davenport uses a mayor–council form of local government.
 As of 2021, city government consists of mayor Mike Matson and a ten-person council.
 One person is elected from each of the eight wards and two at-large aldermen are elected to represent the whole city.
 Nonpartisan elections are held in odd-numbered years.
 The mayor is the top elected individual for the city and presides over city council meetings, voting in case of a tie.
 The mayor appoints city board members.
 The city council's job is to make laws and set the city budget.
-The city administrator, currently (no permanent administrator), is appointed by the mayor with confirmation by two-thirds of the council.
+The city administrator, currently Corrin Spiegel, is appointed by the mayor with confirmation by two-thirds of the council.
 Citywide goals through 2012 include having a financially responsible government, having a growing economy, revitalizing neighborhoods, and upgrading city infrastructure and public facilities.
 The establishment of Davenport as a political and government unit came in 1839, three years after the city was settled.
 The city was incorporated as a result of a resolution by Iowa Representative Jonathan W. Parker by special charter in the Iowa Territory on January 25, 1839.
 Parker was a resident of Davenport and one of six trustees elected to govern the city with Rodolphus Bennet being the first mayor.
 Activity for the first four months was minimal as the council failed to meet.
 In 1842, the city charter was amended for the first time.
 Changes include having six alderman replace the five trustees, dividing the city into three wards, and appointing a city clerk position to replace the recorder.
 The charter was amended again in 1851 to expand the city area, provide greater detail of the duties of the mayor, city council, and other officials.
 During the last half of the 19th century, government assumed expanding responsibilities for public welfare and public works improvements.